Climate Change Adaptation

 - Between $21 and $43 billion per year by 2050

-For more information, please see their full report and executive summary.
+For more information, please see their full report.

 It is never too soon for municipalities to begin assessing their vulnerability to climate-change impacts that are already occurring, and to develop responses that protect their citizens, the local environment and the local economy.

 Climate-change adaptation could save Canadians billions of dollars, and position our economy to provide solutions for a challenge that will soon face communities around the world.

 Canada's new long-term infrastructure plan will be an opportunity for us to make climate resilience part of the future for Canada's infrastructure.